September 28, 2022

 Moreover, when you syndicate deals, you will need security attorneys specializing in LCC laws and put together your offering package, your PPM, and your investor questionnaire.

 Some questions to ask when choosing an attorney:

 Note: some attorneys are one-stop shops and have experience with apartment transactions and syndication law.
 Some specialize in one or the other.
 It is up to you to choose what’s right for your business.

 Trust me, every time you are sponsoring a deal and trying to secure your debt, you won’t have time to go to 20 different banks.
 Instead, you can go to a loan broker that specializes in having those relationships with direct lenders.
 It all comes down to leveraging other people’s time and experience.

 Questions to ask:

 Note: ask fellow syndicators for references.
 What’s more, you can look for loan brokers who have relationships with real estate brokers.
-Some loan brokers specialize in specific markets and have in-depth market knowledge and a vast network of contacts that could be beneficial for you.
+Some loan brokers specialize in specific markets and have the in-depth market knowledge and a vast network of contacts that could be beneficial for you.

-As a deal sponsor, you need to have an extensive database of investors.
+As a deal sponsor, you need to have an extensive database of other investors.
 In addition, you need to attend networking events like Sumrok’s and build trust and relationships with investors.
 As a result, once you find a deal as a sponsor, you already have a database of investors that could be interested in your deal.
 Invest in a robust CRM from the beginning and in an investor-facing tool that will make it easy for your LPs to evaluate your deals and invest.

 It works similarly for passive investors.
 Once you already know a few sponsors, have relationships with them, and contact each other, you will be the first to know about their deals.